Last Updated: March 7, 2022 | Previous Versions

 “HIPAA” means the Health Insurance Portability and Accountability Act, as amended and supplemented.

 “HIPAA Data” means any patient, medical or other protected health information regulated by HIPAA or any similar federal or state laws, rules or regulations.

-“Order Form” means the Snowflake ordering document (and/or an SOW, if applicable) executed by both Customer and Snowflake which specifies the services being provided by Snowflake and that is governed by this Agreement.
+“Order Form” means the Snowflake ordering document (and/or SOW, if applicable) governed by this Agreement that is signed by Snowflake and Customer and specifies the Snowflake Offerings procured by Customer.

 “Preview Terms” means the Preview Terms located at www.snowflake.com/legal.

-“Reader Accounts”, “Read Only Consumers”, and “Read Only Users” are respectively as defined in Section 1.4(d) (Reader Accounts).
+“Reader Accounts”, “Read Only Consumers”, and “Read Only Users” are respectively as defined in Section 1.5(d) (Reader Accounts).

 “Receiving Party” is defined in Section 5 (Confidentiality).

 “Retrieval Right” is defined in Section 7.3 (Effect of Termination; Customer Data Retrieval).

 “Sample Data” means any data (including from third-party sources) provided or made available to Customer by Snowflake solely for Customer’s internal testing, evaluation, and other non-productive use of the Service during the Subscription Term.